NV5 Global (NASDAQ:NVEE) Updates FY 2022 Earnings Guidance

 NV5 Global (NASDAQ:NVEE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $5.39-$5.80 for the period, compared to the consensus EPS estimate of $5.27.
+The company provided earnings per share guidance of $5.39-$5.80 for the period, compared to the consensus earnings per share estimate of $5.27.
 The company issued revenue guidance of $785.00 million-$810.00 million, compared to the consensus revenue estimate of $783.54 million.

-NV5 Global (NASDAQ:NVEE – Get Rating) last issued its quarterly earnings results on Monday, February 28th.
-The business services provider reported $1.61 earnings per share for the quarter, topping analysts’ consensus estimates of $1.06 by $0.55.
-The firm had revenue of $188.56 million during the quarter, compared to the consensus estimate of $180.00 million.
-NV5 Global had a return on equity of 12.96% and a net margin of 6.76%.
-Analysts anticipate that NV5 Global will post 5.42 EPS for the current year.
+NVEE has been the topic of a number of research analyst reports.
+Zacks Investment Research downgraded NV5 Global from a buy rating to a sell rating in a report on Wednesday, May 11th.
+StockNews.com began coverage on NV5 Global in a research note on Thursday, March 31st.
+They issued a buy rating on the stock.

-In other NV5 Global news, VP Donald C. Alford sold 4,000 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
-The stock was sold at an average price of $121.62, for a total value of $486,480.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director William D. Pruitt sold 3,000 shares of the stock in a transaction dated Thursday, March 3rd.
-The shares were sold at an average price of $121.67, for a total value of $365,010.00.
+In other NV5 Global news, CEO Dickerson Wright sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 16th.
+The shares were sold at an average price of $106.68, for a total value of $1,066,800.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director William D. Pruitt sold 3,000 shares of the company’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $121.67, for a total transaction of $365,010.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 27,000 shares of company stock worth $2,973,090 in the last three months.
-15.30% of the stock is currently owned by insiders.
+In the last 90 days, insiders have sold 17,000 shares of company stock worth $1,918,290.
+Corporate insiders own 15.30% of the company’s stock.

-Large investors have recently bought and sold shares of the stock.
-Parametric Portfolio Associates LLC raised its holdings in NV5 Global by 375.0% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 15,897 shares of the business services provider’s stock valued at $2,196,000 after buying an additional 12,550 shares during the last quarter.
-Alliancebernstein L.P. raised its holdings in NV5 Global by 27.9% during the 4th quarter.
-Alliancebernstein L.P. now owns 14,196 shares of the business services provider’s stock valued at $1,961,000 after buying an additional 3,096 shares during the last quarter.
-Thrivent Financial for Lutherans bought a new stake in NV5 Global during the 4th quarter valued at $1,331,000.
-Advisors Asset Management Inc. raised its holdings in NV5 Global by 59.0% during the 4th quarter.
-Advisors Asset Management Inc. now owns 7,814 shares of the business services provider’s stock valued at $1,079,000 after buying an additional 2,898 shares during the last quarter.
-Finally, Comerica Bank bought a new stake in NV5 Global during the 4th quarter valued at $1,072,000.
-Institutional investors own 65.97% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of NVEE.
+Lazard Asset Management LLC acquired a new position in NV5 Global in the first quarter valued at approximately $73,000.
+Allianz Asset Management GmbH acquired a new stake in NV5 Global in the 4th quarter worth about $231,000.
+US Bancorp DE raised its holdings in shares of NV5 Global by 1,730.8% in the 1st quarter.
+US Bancorp DE now owns 1,904 shares of the business services provider’s stock worth $254,000 after purchasing an additional 1,800 shares during the period.
+HighTower Advisors LLC acquired a new position in NV5 Global during the 1st quarter worth approximately $280,000.
+Finally, Millennium Management LLC acquired a new position in shares of NV5 Global in the 3rd quarter valued at approximately $262,000.
+Institutional investors and hedge funds own 65.97% of the company’s stock.

 NV5 Global offers professional and technical engineering and consulting solutions to public and private sector clients in the infrastructure, utility services, construction, real estate, and environmental markets in the United States and internationally.
 It operates through three segments: Infrastructure; Building, Technology & Sciences; and Geospatial Solutions.